 After allowing the first touchdown in last week’s 2A state playoff win against Olympic to trail for the first time this season, Archbishop Murphy football faced the threat of another early deficit in the quarterfinals against Sehome at Goddard Memorial Stadium on Saturday.

-Playing aggressive as the underdog, Sehome picked up a couple third-down conversions on its opening drive before facing 4th-and-10 on Murphy’s 35.
+Playing aggressively as the underdog, Sehome picked up a couple of third-down conversions on its opening drive before facing 4th-and-10 on Murphy’s 35.
 Rather than attempt a long field goal, the offense stayed on the field, where quarterback Nolan Wright unleashed a teardrop pass to Carter Duckworth down the left hash, picking up the first down and putting the ball right in front of the goal line.

 ‘Here we go again,’ Cronin thought to himself, the Archbishop Murphy coach getting flashbacks from the previous week, but senior defensive back/receiver Henry Gabalis thought about how the defense made three stands inside the 10 in a 56-0 win against Lynden on Oct.
 17, and felt confident they could do it again.